-Industry has not commenced design and testing of electric water heaters to 4755.3 for the reasons outlined above.
-Primary amongst these issues is industry's belief that 4755.3 is a flawed standard and that regulators would be unlikely to mandate it given its significant shortcomings.
-If industry were to commit to developing a 4755.3 product today, it is likely to take 12 to 18 months to complete the new product cycle of product design, lab and field testing, certification, factory tooling, material sourcing and production that would be necessary for even a simple change for our product range.
-Obviously, this timeframe will constrain the industry from being able to supply product from the proposed implementation date of 1 July 2021.
+Rheem has not commenced design and testing of electric water heaters to 4755.3 for the reasons outlined above.
+Primary amongst these issues is the water heater industry's unanimous belief that 4755.3 is a flawed standard and that regulators would be unlikely to mandate it given its significant shortcomings.

-With regard to timings for the mandating of 4755.2, a slightly longer 3-year timeframe is likely to be required to have products available to the market.
-Any development activity would of course not commence until the standard is published and manufacturers (both local and offshore) can see in "black and white" exactly what is required to meet the new standard.
+If Rheem was to commit to developing a 4755.3 product today, it is likely to take 12 to 18 months to complete the new product development cycle of product design, lab and field testing, certification, factory tooling, material sourcing and production that would be necessary for even a simple change for our product range.
+Obviously, this timeframe will constrain Rheem from being able to supply product from the proposed implementation date of 1 July 2021.

-Whilst there are some products already on the market that can provide 4755.2 "type" functionality, it is as yet unclear whether these will meet the final requirements of the new standard.
+With regard to timings for the mandating of 4755.2, a longer timeframe is likely to be required to have products available to the market, however Rheem already has a significant head start through its existing investment in smart water heating.
+Whilst we currently supply products with 4755.2 "type" functionality, it is as yet unclear whether these will meet the final requirements of the new standard.

-The proposal, especially as it relates to a requirement for 4755.2, appears to overlook the fiscally responsible approach that business is required to take regarding the development of new products.
-A significant capital expense will need to be incurred to develop new products, however the allocation of financial and human resources cannot commence until there is certainty about what is required, and certainty around the potential size of any opportunity.
-As 4755.2 is yet unpublished, and as activation rates have been wildly overstated, it is impossible for manufacturers to know whether an investment has a potential payback that meets their internal hurdle rates for investment.
+A significant capital expense will need to be incurred to develop compliant product, however the allocation of financial and human resources cannot commence until there is certainty about what is required, and certainty around the potential size of any opportunity.
+As 4755.2 is yet unpublished, and as activation rates have been wildly overstated, it is impossible for Rheem to know whether an investment has the potential payback that meets their internal hurdle rates for investment.
+Any development activity for 4755.2 compliance would therefore only commence once the standard is published, and we have visibility to the details of exactly what is required to meet the new standard.

 The two-step approach of mandating 4755.3 in 2021, to be superseded by 4755.2 in 2023 for larger products, will further discourage the development of 4755.3 products.
 If a supplier is to undertake a significant development of a new product, it is essential that they are given sufficient time in the market to recoup their expenditure.
-It is highly unlikely that any manufacture would develop a product with a regulatory life of just two years, as it would be impossible to recover their investment in such a short time.
+It is highly unlikely that any manufacturer would develop a product with a regulatory life of just two years, as it would be impossible to recover their investment in such a short time.

-Any water heater that must comply with either 4775.2 or 4775.3 will require the addition of a range of electronic componentry not readily available in Australia, so product development and availability will be severely impacted by the global shortage of semiconductors and other electronics componentry.
-Even basic materials such as stainless steel now have a 10-month lead time from order to delivery, whilst electronic component suppliers are requesting orders 2 years in advance.
+Any water heater that must comply with either 4775.2 or 4775.3 will require the addition of a range of electronic componentry not readily available in Australia.
+As a result, the development and availability of compliant products will be severely impacted by the current global shortage of semiconductors and other electronic componentry.
+Even basic materials such as stainless steel now have a 10 month lead time from order to delivery, whilst electronic component suppliers are requesting orders 2 years in advance.
 This situation must be factored into any regulatory decisions regarding implementation dates.

-As a result of the above, the industry believes that it will not be able to supply product to meet the proposed timeline of July 2021 for 4755.3 implementation, and that it is unlikely that it will be able to meet the July 2023 timeline for 4755.2 implementation unless the standard is published within the next few months.
+As a result of the above, Rheem believes that it will not be able to supply product to meet the proposed timeline of July 2021 for 4755.3 implementation, and that it is unlikely that it will be able to meet the July 2023 timeline for 4755.2 implementation unless the standard is published within the next few months.